 Prerequisites: CJS 101 Introduction to Criminal Justice, AND either CJS 200 Literature in Criminal Justice OR CJS 201 Foundations in Criminal Justice required.

-- Apply criminological theories to practical situations criminal justice practitioners encounter.
+- Apply past and current criminological theories to practical situations criminal justice practitioners encounter.

-- Demonstrate awareness of the impact of diversity issues on the criminal justice system.
+- Demonstrate awareness of the impact of diversity on the criminal justice system.

-- Differentiates between facts about crime and the criminal justice system and myths commonly attributed to causation.
+- Differentiate between facts about crime and the criminal justice system and myths commonly attributed to causation.

-- Formulate solutions to crime problems confronting society.
+- Formulate public policy solutions to crime problems confronting society.

 - Develop and improve critical thinking and communication skills.